invaders-xx/filament-gridstack-dashboard/README.md

 }
 ```

-you can configure the settings path (string in dotted format where to store in the settings)
+You can configure the settings path (string in dotted format where to store in the settings)
 By default the path is 'dashboard.layout'

 ```php